| Risk Factors

 - Activities that involve flying objects

 - Any other potentially dangerous activity where the eye can get injured

 - Have regular eye exams at least once a year if you are at risk.
 Depending on your age and risk factors, you may need to see the eye doctor more often.

-Contact an eye doctor immediately if you have:
+Contact an eye doctor right away if you have:

 - An eye injury

 - Any symptoms of retinal detachment, such as flashing lights, floating objects, loss of part of your peripheral vision, or any other change in vision